tdsticks/shotgun/README.md

 shotgun.py
 =======

 This is a simple Sg script that runs through all of your projects in Sg which then generates folders per each project, sequence and shot.
-If you're unfamilar with Sg's API, this would be a good little scripts to start with.
+If you're unfamilar with Sg's API, this would be a good little script to start with.

 You can specify in the filters which project ids you want to ignore from creation.